Maple Lane Nursing Home

 Facility Inspections

-In addition to being a respectable facility overall, this facility also excelled in the category of inspections, where it received an A. Few nursing homes performed better in this area.
-Inspection grades take several factors into consideration, including deficiencies and federal fines.
-You can learn more about each of these items by reviewing copies of nursing homes' inspection reports.
+In addition to being a respectable facility overall, this place also excelled in the category of inspections, where it received an A. Few facilities performed better in this category.
+Inspection grades weigh several factors, including deficiencies and federal fines.
+You can learn more about each of these items by obtaining copies of nursing homes' inspection reports.
 This particular nursing home had just a single deficiency on its inspection report and it was not one deemed to pose a threat to patient health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality